 Behavioural Economics (and related marketing research) has great potential for practical application.
-There are a number of things that people reliably do that cause them problems and so advice can help improve this.
+There are a number of things that people reliably do that cause them problems.
+So advice can help improve this.
 Presh Talwalkar has a book on improving decision making — The Irrationality Illusion — that offers some tips for making decisions more rational.
 This might lead to what some people would like to call “Rational” Decision Making.

-I have a lot of sympathy with the argument that we have to get past discussions which revolve around whether people are perfect decision makers.
+I have a lot of sympathy with the argument that we have to get past discussions that revolve around whether people are perfect decision-makers.
 I don’t know anyone who thinks they are.
 As such. the sort of practical advice he gives is welcome and there are a decent number of good ideas.

 When considering overspending he suggests that “The rational response: Periodically analyze your account balances to see if you are staying on track” (Page 41).
-This makes a lot of sense for a lot of people yet I’m nervous about classing it as “the rational response”.
+This makes a lot of sense for a lot of people.
+Still, I’m nervous about classing it as “the rational response”.
 At the risk of being too academic I do have a concern with the aim of making decisions more rational without being too clear on what rational is.
 I believe that a commitment device (i.e. leaving behind our credit cards when we go shopping) is seen as rational here.
 I’m all for commitment devices but such a deliberate reduction of options could be thought of as non-rational in traditional economic logic.
 When then is a commitment advice rational and when not?
 It depends a lot on the person and precise circumstances.

-I’m not sure it is irrational, as the author implies, to wait in a lengthly queue for a new product or movie if you find it fun.
+I’m not sure it is irrational, as the author implies, to wait in a lengthy queue for a new product or movie if you find it fun.
 (Although I personally think it is very odd).
 In general, the author is happy to use his own view of what rationality is.
-I mostly, agree but that can be dangerous if we decide what others should want.
-He doesn’t like brand preferences that aren’t well informed and can’t be blind taste tested.
+I mostly agree but that can be dangerous if we decide what others should want.
+He doesn’t like brand preferences that aren’t well informed and can’t be blind taste-tested.
 Yet, what if the experience of having a Coke, not necessarily the taste, just makes you happy.
-That seems perfectly ‘rational’ to me, if by rational we mean something that aids the decison maker’s well-being.
+That seems perfectly ‘rational’ to me, if by rational we mean something that aids the decision-maker’s well-being.

 Read: Presh Talwalkar (2016) The Irrationality Illusion: How To Make Smart Decisions And Overcome Bias, CreateSpace Independent Publishing Platform